TheSignPainter98/adjust-keys/README.md

 You’ll need a working installation of Blender (v2.8x or v2.9x work), [`python3`][python] and its package manager, [`pip3`][pip] (these probably came with Blender) and a little familiarity with the YAML syntax (although this can be picked up as, it’s designed to be relatively human-friendly).
 There’s two ways of interacting with `adjustkeys`, either through the Blender extension or through Python.

+Regardless of how you choose to use `adjustkeys`, you’ll need a text editor to edit the configuration files.
+Notepad or Blender’s editor work okay, but they don’t have syntax highlighting (which makes things _much_ easier).
+If you’re new around text-editors, I’d recommend [VSCodium][codium], a minimalistic editor which is just Microsoft’s excellent VSCode compiled from the source and hence without the snooping nonsense present in Microsoft’s closed-source binary.

 ### Usage Through a Blender Addon (Regular)

 You’ll need a working installation of Blender.